 Elgueta et al (2015) Acetylcholine induces GABA release onto rod bipolar cells through heteromeric nicotinic receptors expressed in A17 amacrine cells.
 PLoS One 9 6 PMID: 25709566

 Do you know of a great paper that uses Dihydro-β-erythroidine hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Dihydro-β-erythroidine hydrobromide